gcalderone/GModelFit.jl/docs/src/misc.md

 ```

-## Viewers (only for 1D case)
+## Viewers (1D case)

 The [**GFitViewer.jl**](https://github.com/lnicastro/GFitViewer.jl) package provides a few tools to quickly inspect **GFit.jl** objects.
 Specifically, it provides:
 - [**Gnuplot.jl**](https://github.com/gcalderone/Gnuplot.jl/) recipes to display `Measures{1}`, and `ModelSnapshot` objects;
-- The `viewer` function to generate an HTML files showing a plot of the model and data, as well as the same text output you would see in a Julia REPL session.
+- The `viewer()` function to generate an HTML files showing a plot of the model and data, as well as the same text output you would see in a Julia REPL session.

 ### Example